 No matter if you are going Trigun or straight pomp, the basic cut is very similar.
 We added a bit of texture for those spiky days, but it lays smooth just as well.

 Being a longer cut, you can get away with every 4 to 6 weeks, depending on how fast your hair grows.

 Styling Difficulty: A Bit Tricky

-To keep the shape and height, we used a Paul Mitchell Lemon Sage Thickening Spray, a blowdryer and a vent brush to dry and shape the hair back along the sides of the head and up and back on top.
+To keep the shape and height, we used some grooming tonic, a blowdryer and a vent brush to dry and shape the hair back along the sides of the head and up and back on top.
 In the front we dried it straight up and winged out over the corners of the forehead before slather in good old red Reuzel Pomade.
 Combed into place at first, with some additional finger combing makes it slick but not too slick.

 A lot of fantastic cuts walk out of this shop, but most of the time we are on to the next client before we have a chance to take photos.